 1. Ask Experts for a Cost Overview

-One pillar of inter-regional or international employee relocation is the cost that will come with relocating your employees and helping them to settle in.
+One pillar of international employee relocation is the cost that will come with relocating your employees and helping them to settle in.
 As an employer, before you ask your employee to make a major decision, sit down with your company’s HR Department or Workforce Mobility specialist to get the full picture of costs.

 At this meeting, be sure not just to look at cost predictions but to work out the entire support package, even beyond relocation.
 Corporate relocation means more than covering the costs of the move itself, as you will discover below.

 Relocating rarely affects just the employee.
 It often also affects their families.
 It’s not easy to ask a family unit to pick up their lives and relocate to a place where they will have no family or friends to support them.